 and hope for the future.

-Along with being a Christian counselor, I am a wife, a mother of six (three biological and three bonus), a grandmother, and a professional.
+Along with being a Christian counselor, I am a wife, a mother of three, a grandmother, and a professional.
 I bring extensive life experiences to the counseling relationship.
 I am sensitive to the many dilemmas we face, and I am trained to identify and assist in navigating through the process of obtaining wholeness and clarity.

 My education encompasses a graduate level business degree (M.B.A), which is utilized in the corporate world.
 The degrees which I hold for the ministry are; a Master of Theology (M.Th.), Master of Divinity (M.Div.), and a Doctorate of Christian Counseling (D.Min)."